nimeshneema/William-Apple-Developer-Platform/Notes/Function.markdown

     -   A declaration is also sometimes termed as the function contract.

+    -   Function declaration is a contract about what kinds of values will be used as input and about what kind of output will be produced.
+According to this contract, the function expects a certain number of parameters, each of a certain type, and yields a certain type of result.
+Everything must correspond to this contract.

 2. Function definition

     -   Definition provides the actual code which will be executed.